wp-plugins/front-end-only-users/readme.txt

 * Personalize the experience of your site with the [user-data] shortcode
 * UTF-8 support
 * Front end features: registration, login, edit user profile, and account management
-* Back end features: add new users, add new fields, add new levels, email settings and options
+* Back end features: add new users, add new fields, email settings and options

 = Premium Features =
 The premium version includes lots of useful features such as: